brisvag/gibberify/README.md

 - translation mapping should be in a unique 1 to 1 fashion to avoid repetitions, not random.
 - a tiny bit *more* of user-friendliness wouldn't hurt...
 - weighted use of syllables from different languages

+### TOTHINKABOUT
+- allow asking for higher percentage of syllables containing some specific letters?